Toward a Unified Framework for Debugging Concept-based Models: A Robust Aggregation Loss

 Since co-localization entails co-activation, this kernel specializes $\kappa_{\act}$, in the sense that $\kappa_{\attr}(c, c') \le \kappa_{\act}(c, c')$.
 Unfortunately, $p^*$ is not known and the integrals in Eqs.~\ref{eq:act-kernel} and~\ref{eq:attr-kernel} are generally intractable, so in practice we replace the latter with a Monte Carlo approximation on the training data.
 Notice that the activation and localization maps of irrelevant concepts in $\memory$ can be cached for future use, thus speeding up the computation.

 Certain models may admit more efficient kernels between concepts.
-For instance, in PPNets one can measure concept similarity by directly comparing the convolutional filter representations $\vp$ of the learned concepts, e.g., $\inner{\vp}{\vp'}$.
-Using this kernel gives:
+For instance, in ProtoPNets one can measure concept similarity by directly comparing the convolutional filter representations $\vp$ of the learned concepts, e.g., $\inner{\vp}{\vp'}$.
+Using this kernel gives the following aggregation loss:

 which dramatically simplifies the computation.
-However, taking inner products in parameter space is not entirely intuitive, rendering this kernel harder to control.
+However, the intuitive meaning of inner products in parameter space is not entirely obvious, rendering this kernel harder to control.
 A thorough analysis of this option is left to future work.

-\paragraph{Beyond instance-level supervision.} Eq.~\ref{eq:aggr-loss} essentially encourages the distribution encoded by the GBM not to depend on a known-irrelevant concept.
+\paragraph{Beyond instance-level supervision.} Eq.~\ref{eq:aggr-loss} essentially encourages the distribution encoded by the CBM not to depend on a known-irrelevant concept.
 In previous work, relevance annotations are provided at the level of individual examples and, as such, specify an invariance that only holds for few similar examples~\cite{teso2019explanatory,schramowski2020making,lertvittayakumjorn2020find,shao2021right,stammer2021right}.

 Users, however, may find it more natural to provide relevance information for entire classes or for individual concepts.
 For instance, although the concept of ``snow'' is not relevant for a specific class ``wolf'', it may be useful for other classes, like ``winter''.
 Similarly, some concepts -- for instance, artifacts in X-ray images due to the scanning process -- should never be used for making predictions for any class.
 These more general forms of supervision encode invariances that applies to entire \emph{sets} of examples, and as such have radically different expressive power.
 A nice property of Eq.~\ref{eq:aggr-loss} is that it can easily encode such supervision by letting the outer summation range over (or at least sample) sets of instances, i.e., all instances that belong to a certain class or all instances alltogether.